-Iran, despite having the second-largest deposits of oil in the world, lacks refining capacity and must import 40 percent of its gasoline.
+Iran, despite having the second largest deposits of oil in the world, lacks refining capacity and must import 40% of its gasoline.
 The threat of a cutoff is the ultimate weapon, short of force, to be used in compelling Iran to abide by the resolutions of the international community and refrain from producing nuclear weapons.

 Hillary's comment can only have brought a sigh of relief to the lips of the Iranian mullahs.
-It sends the clear signal that the Obama administration lacks the toughness to impose real sanctions and its disapproval can be safely disregarded in Tehran.
+It sends the clear signal that the Obama Administration lacks the toughness to impose real sanctions and its disapproval can be safely disregarded in Teheran.